akihikodaki/dts/test_plans/tx_preparation_test_plan.rst

 Note:
-Generally TSO only supports TCP packets but doesn't support UDP packets due to hardware segmentation limitation, for example packets are sent on niantic NIC, but not segmented.
+Generally TSO only supports TCP packets but doesn't support UDP packets due to hardware segmentation limitation, for example packets are sent on 82599 NIC, but not segmented.

 Packet::